madbag/Invoice-Generator/README.md

 - REST API development
 - JWT authentication and middleware-protected routes
 - MongoDB schema design with Mongoose
-- Email service integration with Resend
+- Email service integration with Resend, including a password-reset flow
-- PDF generation
+- Server-side PDF generation with `@react-pdf/renderer`
-- React state management with Context API
+- React state management with Context API (auth, clients, invoices, theme)
 - Component-based frontend architecture
-- TypeScript for type-safe frontend development
+- TypeScript for type-safe frontend and backend development
+- Guest checkout flow with usage limits, separate from the authenticated data model
+- Integration and unit testing with Jest (backend) and Vitest (frontend)

 ---